 I’m an admirer of Miller.
-In my book he’s probably the greatest moral playwright of the last century, and I’m drawn to that kind of writing.
-My first introduction to him was at high school, where we studied Death of a Salesman.
+In my book, he’s probably the greatest moral playwright of the last century, and I’m drawn to that kind of writing.
+My first introduction to him was in high school, where we studied Death of a Salesman.
 Like many things you’re forced into studying I didn’t take to it overmuch at the time, but I still remember it very well.
-At some point I caught up with All My Sons, but my favourite of all his plays is The Crucible.
+At some point, I caught up with All My Sons, but my favourite of all his plays is The Crucible.

 It’s fascinating as a telling of the Salem witch trials, and even more so when you consider it in light of McCarthy, but what rings true in the end is the simple courage of John Proctor and his wife who refuse to submit to untruth, even if it will save them.
 There’s a line in the play, you’ve taken my soul, leave me my name.
 That name is their integrity, their identity, and ultimately they can’t compromise on that.

-There some who appeared before the HUAC and spilled their guts, revealing to the committee of those who they believed to be Reds.
-There were others who refused to recognise the authority of the committee, and wouldn’t cooperate.
+Some appeared before the HUAC and spilled their guts, revealing to the committee of those who they believed to be Reds.
+Others refused to recognise the authority of the committee and wouldn’t cooperate.
 They were punished – as were John and Goody Proctor – but their ‘name’ was more important to them than the threats and intimidation of a blatantly unjust court.

 Miller dealt with such topics, among other fundamental enquiries such as the value of what we do, integrity, belief, the motivations that make us twitch, as well the delusions, and the meanings we come to attribute to our existence.
 These are subjects close to my heart even at their most raw.
 Miller was able to encapsulate and give voice to such theme in tales both entertaining and erudite.

-And in the background, as it has all weekend, was the sense of contented affection.
+And in the background, was the sense of contented affection.
 I know enough that it’s this feeling that I’m drawn to.
 You fall in love with being in love.
 I’m not in love, but I have a mighty sense of desire.
 It feels like a truth that is unique to me, which is likely true.
-Whether I’m entitled to the love of another person I cannot say, but I know I’ve got every right to feel as I do.
+Whether I’m entitled to the love of another person, I cannot say, but I know I’ve got every right to feel as I do.
 I’m easy with it, happy to be myself without striving to be more: it is enough, or it isn’t.
 I am me, and this is all I have to offer – but it’s much.

 So as I watched, reflecting on the work of Miller against my own authorly aspirations, I found myself similarly attending to the story of his relationships, and ultimately the one true love he finally settled with.
 It seemed right.